 Those unable to access eCourt Appearances must email Judge Mazer-Marino’s Courtroom Deputy at: firstname.lastname@example.org at least two (2) business days prior to the hearing.
 Your email must include your name, the case number(s), who you represent (if you are an attorney), hearing date, and phone number.

 Etiquette for Appearing by Phone or Videoconference

 Please follow these guidelines when appearing phone or videoconference:

 Certificates of No Objection.
-If a motion or application has been filed, appropriate notice thereof has been served, and no objection, responsive pleading, or request for a hearing respecting to the motion or application has been filed or served before forty-eight (48) hours after the expiration of the time to file an objection, counsel for the moving party may file a certificate of no objection (“CNO”), with an email copy to chambers in accordance with the procedures set forth below.
+If a motion or application has been filed, appropriate notice has been served, and no objection, responsive pleading, or request for a hearing respecting the motion or application has been filed or received within twenty-four (24) hours after the expiration of the time to file an objection, counsel for the movant may file a certificate of no objection (“CNO”).
+A copy of the CNO must be emailed to email@example.com.

 The CNO must include a representation that (i) the motion or application was filed and served timely, and (ii) no objection, responsive pleading, or request for adjournment respecting the motion or application has been filed on the docket or received by the movant.

 Upon receipt of the CNO, the Court may enter the order granting the motion or application without a hearing; provided the form of order was served with the motion or application and the proposed order is uploaded to CM/ECF E-Orders.
 Once the order is entered, the hearing scheduled on the motion or application will be cancelled without further notice.